FAQs for McGill's emergency notification system

 In the event of a major disruption or security threat, we want to send SMS text notifications to a communications device you are most likely to have with you or check frequently.
 Nearly every student, faculty, and staff member has a mobile device, most of which can receive text messages.

-Can I opt in to the service with an international mobile number?
+Can I opt into the service with an international mobile number?

 If I opt in on my mobile device, will I receive text or voice notifications?